‘Ranting And Raving’ Donald Trump Pushing To Reinstate Migrant Family Separation Policy, W.H. Insider Says

 A visibly angry Donald Trump pushed members of his administration to reinstate the controversial policy of taking migrant children from their families at the U.S. border, a person inside the contentious meeting has revealed.

-On Sunday, Trump announced the ouster of Department of Homeland Security head Kirstjen Nielsen in what was reportedly a larger purge to bring a more harsh immigration policy.
+On Sunday, Trump announced the ouster of Department of Homeland Security head Kirstjen Nielsen in what was reportedly a larger purge to bring a harsher immigration policy.
 As CNN reported, Trump has been pushing not only to bring back the family separation policy but also close the U.S.-Mexico border at El Paso.

 One person who was at the meeting where both ideas were brought up noted that Trump was “ranting and raving, saying border security was his issue.”
 But officials did not follow through — the report noted that Trump ordered Nielsen to shut down the port of El Paso the next day, which was Friday, March 22.
 That never came to pass, as Nielsen persuaded Trump it would cause too much trouble, especially for the Trump-supporting governor of Texas, Greg Abbott.